LICENSED ACTIVITIES

 Proprietary Trading

-Virtual Asset Issuance Activities
+Virtual Asset Issuance Category 2

-Interested in applying for a VARA Licence?
+Apply for a VARA Licence

 VASPs seeking a VARA Licence must complete a two-stage application process.
 Find out more here.